c-w/gutenberg/README.rst

     print(get_etexts('title', 'Moby Dick; Or, The Whale'))  # prints frozenset([2701, ...])
     print(get_etexts('author', 'Melville, Hermann'))        # prints frozenset([2701, ...])

+You can get a full list of the meta-data that can be queried by calling:

+.. sourcecode :: python

+    from gutenberg.query import list_supported_metadatas

+    print(list_supported_metadatas()) # prints (u'author', u'formaturi', u'language', ...)

 Before you use one of the `gutenberg.query` functions you must populate the local metadata cache.
 This one-off process will take quite a while to complete